Data analytics with Python intermediate: analysing and visualising data

 There are no additional costs.
 A pen and paper to take notes.

 When I've finished, what course can I do next?

 Advanced Data Analytics: importing and cleaning is designed to accompany this course and rounds out this programme.
-You might want to explore the Excel courses in data analysis such as: Data analysis with Power BI, Introduction to DAX: data analysis expression for Power BI or you might find beneficial to attend one of our maths courses in Probability and statistics for Data Analysis.
+You might want to explore the Excel courses in data analysis such as: Data analysis with Power BI,or you might find beneficial to attend one of our maths courses in Probability and statistics for Data Analysis.